 One of the trickiest parts of identity verification is striking the right balance.
 If your process is too complicated or invasive, you risk frustrating legitimate users and sending them to a competitor.
 But if it’s too lenient, you open the door to fraud.
 The goal is to create a path of least resistance for real people while building a wall against bad actors.
 This requires an agile identity verification solution that gives you the flexibility to adapt.
 Instead of a one-size-fits-all approach, you can adjust the level of friction based on risk signals, ensuring the user experience remains as seamless as possible without compromising on security.

-Handle Diverse Documents and Prevent Forgery
+How to Handle Diverse Documents and Prevent Forgery

 Your user base is global, which means the identity documents they use are incredibly varied.
 A successful verification system must be able to accurately process thousands of document types from different countries, each with its own unique format and security features.
 On top of that, you have to contend with increasingly sophisticated fakes.
 The rise of AI has made it easier than ever to create convincing forgeries, from fake IDs to deepfake videos.
 Your system needs to be prepared for this evolving biometric forgery by using advanced technology that can distinguish between a real person and a digital impersonation, ensuring your platform remains secure.